julianschuler/Voice-controlled-lamp/README.md

 pip install pyjulius
 ```

-Finally, start julius, switch to another terminal (Ctrl-Alt-F2) and start the voice control there, afterwards the system is ready to use.
+## Usage
+After everything is set up, execute the start script.
 ```shell
 ./start.sh
 ```

-## Usage
-After everything is set up, the LED/lamp should turn on when saying `lumos` and off when saying `nox`.
+Wait five seconds, afterwards the LED/lamp should turn on when saying `lumos` and off when saying `nox`.

 ## License